Adyen/adyen-mcp/README.md

 4. **Enter some example prompts.**
 ```
-Create me a payment link of 42 euros with my merchant account
+Create a payment link of 42 euros with my merchant account
 ```

 ```